ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

     - Open [Ballerina HTTP API Designer](https://wso2.com/ballerina/vscode/docs/design-the-services/http-api-designer) in VS Code

-    - Use `/healthcare` as the service path (or the context) of the service, which is attached to the listener listening on port `port`.
+    - Use `/healthcare` as the service path (or the context) of the service, which is attached to the listener listening on port `8290`.

         ![Define the service](/learn/images/integration-tutorials/sending-a-message-to-a-service/define_a_service.gif)